Weebly Ratings & Review Summary

 More About Weebly (FAQ)

-You can sign up for Weebly for free and test out its site builder as well.
-However to make full use of all the features that it offers like more detailed analytics and so on, you will need to sign up for one of its paid plans.
+Yes, Weebly is free to use.
+You can sign up for Weebly for free.
+But, to make full use of all the features like more detailed analytics and so on, you will need to sign up for one of Weebly paid versions.
+However, the Weebly free version is good enough to build awesome websites.

 While Weebly may be a useful and even powerful website building tool, it lacks somewhat when it comes to blogging tools.
 You can blog, but your options here are more limited than compared to a dedicated content management system like WordPress.